Home>Fixed Deposit>TDS on Fixed Deposit Interest

 TDS on Fixed Deposit Interest

-A fixed deposit (FD) is one of the most popular fixed-return investment options in India, offered by banks, post offices, and other financial institutions.
-Among the biggest advantages of FDs is that you can earn interest on the money you park for a pre-determined duration, with low risk.
+A fixed deposit (FD) is one of India's most popular fixed-return investment options offered by banks, post offices, and other financial institutions.
+With low risk, you also earn interest on the money you park for a pre-determined duration.
+However, like most other investment options, earnings from FDs are taxable.
+Interest earned on FDs is subject to TDS.

 TDS rate on Fixed Deposit